2022/23 Woodford Folk Festival

 Information for Food and/or Beverage Stalls

-Woodfordia Inc, hosts of Woodford Folk Festival, provides sites to Food and/or Beverage Stallholders who offer delicious meals and beverages in a professional style.
+Woodfordia Inc, hosts of the Woodford Folk Festival, provides sites to Food and/or Beverage Stallholders who offer delicious meals and beverages.
 We ask food stalls to create a venue that is tastefully decorated, unique and as interesting as the food and beverages they serve.
+Because this is a 6 day event, we preference stalls who are able to bring their own magic to compliment the magic of Woodfordia.
+The Woodford Folk Festival is not a place for beginners.

 We support Food and/or Beverage Stalls that strive for excellence in every aspect of their business.